 Rachel Cusk is a true original.
-Her Outline trilogy attracted acclaim and a legion of readers because it felt like something new from a voice in fiction we hadn’t heard before.
-Writing across fiction, memoir and essay, this chronicler of the personal is renowned for her coolly glittering prose and astute examination of women’s lives.
-The award-winning author appears live via video from the UK to discuss her extraordinary career in writing and Second Place, her new fable of human destiny and decline, with Annabel Crabb.
+Her Outline Trilogy attracted acclaim and a legion of readers because it felt like something new from a voice in fiction we hadn’t heard before.
+Writing across fiction, memoir and essay, this award-winning chronicler of the personal is renowned for her coolly glittering prose and astute examination of women’s lives.
+Rachel (from the UK) speaks with Annabel Crabb about her extraordinary career in writing and Second Place, her latest fable of human destiny and decline.

 Rachel Cusk (International)

 Rachel Cusk is the author of the Outline trilogy (Outline, Transit, Kudos); the essay collection Coventry; the memoirs A Life’s Work, The Last Supper and Aftermath; and several other novels including Saving Agnes (winner of the Whitbread Award), The Temporary, The Country Life (winner of the Somerset Maugham Award), The Lucky Ones, In the Fold, Arlington Park and The Bradshaw Variations.
 Rachel was chosen as one of Granta’s 2003 Best Young British Novelists and has been shortlisted for the Goldsmiths Prize three times, most recently for Kudos.

 Annabel Crabb (Australian)